Table of contents:

 Karaoke

-This is one of the Japanese people's favorite leisure activities - and one of the indispensable aspects of Japanese culture!
-Karaoke bars can be found in Japan on every corner.
+This is one of the favorite leisure activities of the Japanese – and one of the indispensable aspects of Japanese culture!
+You can find karaoke venues in Japan on every corner.

 Hotels / Hostels / Airbnbs in Tokyo

 There are accommodation options in Tokyo for every budget.
-You have the choice between hotels, hostels and Airbnbs.
-We tell you what to look out for when booking - and we also have some Airbnb tips for you.
+You can choose between hotels, hostels, and Airbnbs.
+We tell you what to look for when booking – and we also have some Airbnb tips for you.

 Hotels

-Let's start with the hotels.
-Hotels are usually equipped with beds, like in the "Western world", have access to a bathroom and are relatively comfortable.
-Depending on how much money you want to spend, your room in Tokyo can be quite cramped or very spacious.
-There is a chronic shortage of living space in Japan and especially in Tokyo.
-So be sure to look at photos beforehand if you are looking for a room that is a bit more spacious.
+Let’s start with hotels.
+Hotels are normally equipped with beds, have access to a bathroom, and are relatively comfortable, just like in the "Western world."
+Depending on how much money you want to spend, your room in Tokyo can be quite small or very spacious.
+In Japan, especially in Tokyo, there is chronic space shortage in living accommodations.
+Be sure to look at photos in advance if you are specifically looking for a slightly more spacious room.

 By the way: We cooperate with the most popular hotel booking portal, booking.com .
-This means that if you book a hotel at Booking.com through us, we get a commission, which of course helps us a lot.
-But nothing gets more expensive for you!
-And of course we don't just pick out expensive hotels to get more commission - we offer you alternatives for every budget!
-The final decision on where you book a hotel, or even not, is of course up to you :) #Transparency :)
+This means that if you book a hotel through us on Booking.com, we receive a commission, which naturally helps us a lot.
+However, it does not cost you anything extra!
+And of course, we don’t only select expensive hotels to earn more commission – we offer you alternatives for every budget!
+The final choice of whether you book a hotel or not is, of course, up to you :) #Transparency :)

-Would you rather spend your holiday budget on things other than your hotel?
+You would prefer to spend your vacation budget on other things than your hotel?
 Then this category is for you!
-But with around €50 - €100, the hotels in Tokyo are still not really cheap.
-A tip: If you can stay outside the city, it usually gets a little cheaper.
-In the city you're probably not going to find cheaper hotels.
-It's best to look at all the photos and read the reviews carefully to avoid negative surprises.
+However, with around €50 - €100, hotels in Tokyo are still not really cheap.
+A tip: If you can stay slightly outside the city, it is usually a bit cheaper.
+In the city, unfortunately, you will hardly find cheaper hotels.
+It’s best to look at all the photos and read the reviews carefully to avoid negative surprises.

-There are many hotels that are not actually hotels.
-This means that you have your own room, but the other rooms like shower, toilet, etc. are shared.
-If you want a room and bathroom to yourself, look at the description very carefully!
+There are many hotels that are actually not hotels at all.
+This means that although you have your own room, other rooms like the shower, toilet, etc., are shared.
+If you want to have a room and bathroom to yourself, look at the description very carefully!

-Location is also very important!
+The location is also very important!
 Tokyo is very large.
-If you want to spend too much time on the train, you should look for hotels that are close to train stations.
-But here too, look in advance at how long it will take you to get to the attractions by train.
+If you want to spend too much time on the train, you should look for hotels near train stations.
+But even here: Look in advance how long you will be traveling by train to attractions.

 Henn na Hotel Asakusa Tawaramachi